Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 With these new options, risk management teams can mature and scale their TPRM programs with automation and greater visibility.

 I hope you're as excited as I am about these enhancements!
-For more information on this release, please see the What’s New document and the New Release demonstration video – or read the Release Notes on the Prevalent Customer Portal.
+For more information on this release, please see the What’s New document or read the Release Notes on the Prevalent Customer Portal.

 Third-party risk assessments not only enable your organization to proactively detect and reduce risks, but also...

 Discover key changes in the Standard Information Gathering (SIG) Questionnaire, and learn how they can be...